 For families looking for scenic mountain biking routes near the Bitterroot Mile, you're in luck.
 The trail parallel to US 93 offers a blend of convenience and natural beauty, ensuring an enjoyable ride just yards away from the bustling road noise.
 With multiple access points along its stretch, it's easy to hop on where it suits your family best.

 Notably, the Milwaukee Trail converges with both the Riverfront Trail and Kim Williams Nature Trail, expanding your journey towards downtown Missoula or even closer to nature around University of Montana's lush campus areas.
-The Great American Rail-Trail®, still under development but already offering over half its planned route nationally including through Missoula, promises adventures that appeal not just to hardcore cyclists but also leisure riders seeking picturesque landscapes right at their doorstep.
+The Great American Rail-Trail® is still under development, with segments completed in western Montana, including Missoula, but not yet a continuous route, promises adventures that appeal not just to hardcore cyclists but also leisure riders seeking picturesque landscapes right at their doorstep.
 Lolo Peak Brewery is a perfect pitstop after a day of cycling with kids.

 Enjoy light beers like BuffaloTrout Golden Ale while sharing tales of the day.
 And for those turning these trips into extended family excursions there are ample camping spots dotted close by plus bike-only options catering specifically for non-motorized travelers adding peace mind planning overnight stays